a2k42/workspace-template/NOTES.md

 ### Add TypeScript Support

 The default `create vue` project has 3 `tsconfig*.json` files.
-To keep the library configuration separate add a `tsconfig.lib.json` and include it in `tsconfig.json`
+To keep the library configuration separate, add a `tsconfig.lib.json` and include it in `tsconfig.json`

 ```json
 // ...